Semi-relativistic (e,2e) study with twisted electron beam on Cu and Ag: Theoretical Formalism

+In the calculation of matrix element $\langle f|\widehat{S}|i\rangle $, we encounter certain types of spatial integrals, as listed in the article~\cite{a34}, which are analytical in nature.
 In the calculation of TDCS, we consider all 16 possible combinations of spins of participating electrons.
-We separately calculate TDCS with right-handed $[TDCS(\rightarrow)]$ and left-handed $[TDCS(\leftarrow)] $ helicity of the incident electron.
-The unpolarized TDCS can be calculated as:
+We separately calculate TDCS with right-handed helicity $[TDCS(\lambda=+\frac{1}{2})]$ and left-handed helicity $[TDCS(\lambda=-\frac{1}{2})] $ of the incident electron.
+The unpolarized TDCS can be calculated as;